-US aims to squeeze North Korea at UN
+Tillerson: Military action against North Korea on table

 Trump told Reuters in an Oval Office interview that "we'd love to solve things diplomatically, but it's very difficult."

-Tillerson's comments came on the eve of a US-led United Nations meeting on North Korea Friday that's meant to intensify pressure on the isolated country and convey in no uncertain terms that Washington expects other countries to help.
-Tillerson's willingness to talk to North Korea is a sharp break from weeks of increasingly tough rhetoric and may help ease growing regional tensions.
+The UN meeting is meant to intensify pressure on the isolated country and convey in no uncertain terms that Washington expects other countries to help.
+In making his call for countries to isolate North Korea diplomatically, Tillerson said that "in light of recent actions, normal relations with the DPRK are simply not acceptable."

+He called on countries to sever "trade relationships that directly fund the DPRK's nuclear and missile program" and pointed specifically to China: "With China accounting for 90% of North Korean trade, China alone has economic leverage over Pyongyang that is unique."

 But the contradiction with Pence, not to mention Trump's strong warning Thursday night, may leave allies uncertain.
 Pence told CNN in a recent exclusive interview that the US will not be negotiating directly with North Korean leader Kim Jong Un anytime soon.